Player005/RecipeModification/docs/JSON_Syntax.md

 }
 ```

-This would match all recipes that take stone as an input that are
+This would match all recipes that take stone as an input and are
 added by minecraft.

 ### "not"